The College and Career Ready Performance Index (CCRPI)

 A Parent's Guide to Georgia's College and Career Ready Performance Index

-You may also click here to visit the Accountability section of the Georgia Department of Education's website, which includes a link to school, district, and state level CCRPI reports.
+You may also click here to visit the Accountability section of the Georgia Department of Education's website, which includes a link to school, district, and state level CCRPI reports and detailed information about Georgia's plan for the Every Student Succeeds Act.